paritytech/scripts/README.md

 ### Additional information

-* We use the `ci-linux` image for our "major" CI pipelines (Substrate, Polkadot, Cumulus).
-The image is built on top of the `base-ci-linux` image.
-You can find more information about them in the `dockerfiles` directory.
+* We use the `ci-unified` image for most of our CI pipelines (including the pipelines for Substrate-based/Substrate-related projects and Substrate itself).
+You can find more information about the image in the `dockerfiles/ci-unified` directory.
 * Most of the images are published to Docker Hub and could be found [here](https://hub.docker.com/u/paritytech).
 * If you have access to Parity's internal GitLab, please have a look at this project's pipeline schedules.
 You can use them to build Docker/OCI images on demand.